Exiaee/NYCY-PP25-1st-group-Final-Project/README.md

 - Generate pHash values for all images in the dataset

 ### 🖼️ [pHash_Comparision_QT](./pHash_Comparison_QT/)
-A Qt-based GUI application to search for similar images using perceptual hashes and multiple comparison methods.
+A Qt-based GUI application to load pHash search for similar images using perceptual hashes and multiple comparison methods.

 Features:
 - GUI for image import/search